pbs-assess/gfiphc/README.md

 - 2020 data included also used an expanded grid, defined slightly differently to the expanded grid in 2018.
 We have stuck with the 2018 definition of which stations are not part of the standard grid.
 See [iphc-2020-data.pdf](data-raw/iphc-2020-data.pdf), and it's associated `.Rmd` if desired, for details.
 Also see that for instructions on extracting future years' data from the new IPHC data website.
 See the IPHC website for full details on survey protocols -- note that fishing in 2020 was mostly in July and August, whereas it is usually May to August.
 - the boostrapping now uses 10,000 bootstrap samples instead of 1000, as it made a difference for some species.

-Note that the analyses still exclude hook competition, but we are working on that (using outputs from this package).
+Note that the analyses still exclude hook competition, but we are working on that (using outputs from `gfiphc`).

 ## Differing data-collection protocols